Soviet submarine S-13

 S-13 was an S-class submarine of the Soviet Navy.
 Her keel was laid down by Krasnoye Sormovo in Gorky on 19 October 1938.
-She was launched on 25 April 1939 and commissioned on 31 July 1941 in the Baltic Fleet, under the command of Captain Pyotr Malanchenko.
-The submarine is best known for the 1945 sinking of Wilhelm Gustloff, a German military transport ship/converted cruise ship.
+She was launched on 25 April 1939 and commissioned on 31 July 1941 in the Baltic Fleet.
+The submarine is best known for the 1945 sinking of Wilhelm Gustloff, a German military transport ship/converted cruise ship, while under the command of Captain Alexander Marinesko.
 With a career total of 44,701 GRT (gross register tonnage) sunk or damaged, she is the highest-scoring Soviet submarine in history.